itsamitkr/aws-terraform-managed-infrastructure/README.md

-# AWS managing infrastructure through Terraform
+# Managing AWS infrastructure through Terraform

 The purpose of this project is to provision and manage AWS infrastructure as code (IaC).
 The project is configured to use Terraform `modules` to create AWS Resources.
 The modular architecture allows resources to be encapsulated in it's module and changes to a module doesn't directly affect resources maintained in other modules.
 Also, when the number of resources or infrastructure complexity maintainability doesn't becomes an issue.